 Robinson joined the UW-Madison faculty in January 2007 after 13 years as a journalist throughout New England and New Jersey.
 As a scholar, she explores how journalists and news organizations adopt new information communication technologies to report on public affairs in new forms and formats as well as how audiences and individuals can use the technologies for civic engagement.
 Central to her work is the consideration of information flow as it moves through specific media ecologies and networks at the local community level.

-Her current multi-phased, multi-method book project (Networked News, Racial Divides: How Power & Privilege Shape Public Discourse in Progressive Communities) researches how digital platforms enable and constrain citizens – especially those in marginalized communities – who produce and share information in the public sphere about racial achievement disparities in the K-12 education system.
+Her recently completed, multi-phased, multi-method book (Networked News, Racial Divides: How Power & Privilege Shape Public Discourse in Progressive Communities) researched how digital platforms enable and constrain citizens – especially those in marginalized communities – who produce and share information in the public sphere about racial achievement disparities in the K-12 education system.
 Using Bourdieu’s field theory as its theoretical framework, the book is meant to be a guide for journalists, politicians, activists and others on how to navigate information networks to improve public deliberation.
-The book is due out in 2017 with Cambridge University Press, and is part of the Communication, Society and Politics series (edited by Robert M. Entman and W. Lance Bennett).
+The book came out in 2018 with Cambridge University Press, and is part of the Communication, Society and Politics series (edited by Robert M. Entman and W. Lance Bennett).